Short stature: Short stature as a disease

 Pharmaceutical companies Genentech and Eli Lilly, makers of human growth hormone, have worked to medicalize short stature by convincing the public that short stature is a disease rather than a natural variation in human height.
 Limiting sales of the hormone to children diagnosed with growth hormone deficiency, rather than being short for any reason, limited their sales market.
 Expanding it to all children whose height was below the third percentile would create 90,000 new customers and US$10 billion in revenue.
 In the early 1990s, they paid two US charities, the Human Growth Foundation and the MAGIC Foundation, to measure the height of thousands of American children in schools and public places, and to send letters urging medical consultations for children whose height was deemed low.
 Parents and schools were not told that the charities were being paid by the drug companies to do this.

 Paired with a campaign to advertise the hormone to physicians, the campaign was successful, and tens of thousands of children began receiving HGH.
 About half of them do not have growth hormone deficiency, and consequently benefited very little, if at all, from the hormone injections.
 Criticism of the universal screening program eventually resulted in its end.

-History
+Military history

 During World War I in Britain, the minimum height for soldiers was 5 ft 3 in.
 Thus thousands of men under this height were denied the opportunity to fight in the war.
 As a result of pressure to allow them entry, special "Bantam Battalions" were created composed of men who were 4 ft 10 in to 5 ft 3 in.
 By the end of the war there were 29 Bantam Battalions of about 1,000 men each.
 Officers were of normal size.
+According to journalist Alex Kershaw, one of the greatest heroes of World War II, Carlton W. Barrett, was 5 ft 4 in.